 Everyone wants to be a professional gamer and recognized as the best.

 The people behind some of esports largest brands and organizations are primarily advocates for these summer camps.

 They know for their sport to grow and succeed; they need talent that they can train and groom.

 Nate Nazer is the commissioner of the Overwatch League.
 It’s an insanely popular esports league that has taken the country by storm.
 He had this to say about esports and its ability to connect younger people together.

 I honestly couldn’t have said it any better myself.
 Mr. Nazer really summed it up very well why esports has become so popular and why so many kids are flocking to their summer camps.

 Esports camps are an excellent opportunity for young gamers to have access to top-of-the-line talent and coaching.
 These professionals help aspiring players understand what it takes to be a professional gamer.
 Many of these camps focus equally on improving skills and how to behave as a professional.

-By giving these kids solid knowledge about how to behave and accurately represent themselves your only setting them up for success.
+By giving these kids solid knowledge about how to behave and accurately represent themselves, you’re setting them up for success.

-These following stats are what really sold me on why esports summer camps are popular today and will only continue to be more popular in the future.
+These following stats really sold me on why esports summer camps are popular today and will only continue to be more popular in the future.